Sound Insulation : Definitions, Terms, Units, Measurements..

 Definitions Specific to Sound Insulation Measurements

-If the receiving room levels are normalized by adding 10 lg S/A - the Sabine Equation, then room to room variations in the 'field' will not influence the results.
+Normalized : the measured sound level differences and impact sound levels in similar dwellings may vary if the sound absorbing materials (soft furnishings) are different.
+However if the receiving room levels are Normalized by adding 10 lg (S/A), see the Sabine Equation, then any room to room variations in the 'field' will not influence the results.

-Standardizing the impact and airborne sound pressure levels to a reverberation time of T = 0.5 s is equivalent to standardising the results to an equivalent absorption area of A0 = 0.32 V
+Standardized : if the reverberation times differ between similar rooms in the field (actual dwellings), there will be a related change in the sound levels measured in the receiving rooms.
+So Standardizing the impact and airborne sound pressure levels to a reverberation time of T = 0.5 s is equivalent to standardising the results to an equivalent absorption area of A0 = 0.32 V where:

 V is the volume of the receiving room in cubic metres.

 Weighted to establish a Single Figure Rating descriptor the Normalized or Standardized levels are compared to the Reference Curves published in BS EN ISO 717 for airborne or impact noise.

 To evaluate the levels in one-third octave bands the reference curve is moved in 1 dB steps towards the measured curve, until the average unfavourable deviation is not more than 2.0 dB. **

 An unfavourable deviation at any frequency occurs when the measurement value exceeds the reference value in the case if Impact levels, or is less than the reference value in the case or Airborne measurements.
 Only the unfavourable deviations are taken into account.